AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 ## Deleting multiple users

 This method deletes multiple users in the app.
 You can delete a maximum of 100 users each time.
+It should be noted that this method specifies the number of users to delete, instead of which users to delete.

 If the deleted users include group or chat room admins, the groups and chat rooms managed by those users are also deleted.